erikologic/vnc_virtual_display_linker/README.md

 This script will let you connect an external device to your X11 server as a second monitor through VNC
 i.e. use your tablet to extend your desktop

-I have it working using Ubuntu 16.04
+I have it working using Ubuntu 16.04 and an Android tablet

 ## INSTALLATION:
 `pip install dotmap`